 Many of us only think about how we can earn bonus points from our travel and dining spending.
 But using credit cards for grocery purchases helps pad your balance too.
 Depending on the credit card, you can get up to 6% cash back or travel rewards for your grocery purchases.

 If you want cash rewards, go with the Blue Cash Preferred® Card from American Express.
-On your first $6,000 in annual US grocery purchases, you get 6% back which equals $360 bonus cash.
+On your first $6,000 in annual U.S. supermarket purchases, you get 6% cash back which equals $360 bonus cash.
 After that, your remaining grocery purchases earn 1% back.

-You also earn unlimited 3% cash back at US gas stations and select US department stores.
-For all other purchase categories, you earn unlimited 1% back.
+You also earn an unlimited 6% cash back on select U.S. streaming services and 3% cash back at U.S. gas stations and on transit including taxis/rideshare, parking, tolls, trains, buses and more.
+For all other purchase categories, you earn an unlimited 1% back.

-New cardholders can also earn $200 bonus cash after spending $1,000 during the first three months.
+New cardholders can also earn a $250 statement credit after spending $1,000 on purchases during the first three months of account opening.

 Although the Blue Cash Preferred is a cash rewards credit card, you can also enjoy these Amex benefits: